 - 2 tablespoons heavy cream or half-and-half, or 2 ounces cream cheese

 - 2 tablespoons (or more, definitely more) grated Parmesan

 Preheat oven to 400.
 Season chicken thighs with salt and pepper.

 Melt butter with oil in a large oven-safe pan over medium-high heat.
 Add chicken, skin-side down if you’re using bone-in thighs, and sear both sides until golden brown, about 2-3 minutes per side.
 Remove to a plate.

 Turn heat down to medium-low to medium.
 Add more butter and oil to the pan, if you need it.
 Let the butter melt and add the onion, mushrooms, (optional peppers) and some salt.
 Cook, stirring occasionally, until tender and browned, about 5-6 minutes.
 Make a well in the center of the vegetables and add the garlic and a bit of oil to cover it.
 Cook for 1 minute.
 If using black garlic, just stir it into the vegetables.
 Add sherry and let it reduce.
-Stir in chicken broth, thyme, and basil.
+Stir in chicken broth, thyme and basil.
 Scrape up any brown bits on the bottom of the pan.
 Return chicken to the pan.

 Place into the oven and roast until completely cooked through, reaching an internal temperature of 175, about 25-30 minutes.

 Remove the chicken from the pan.
 Stir in the cream (or cream cheese) and Parmesan.
 Bring to a boil; reduce heat and simmer until slightly reduced, about 5 minutes.
 Add chicken back to the pan and serve.